 Enjoy instant free access to OH records from various courts in the state.
 Performing a state records search by name is the best way to lookup cases online from the state courts of common pleas, municipal & county courts, mayor’s courts, and the court of claims.

 In 2012, the Ohio courts received 3,435,430 filings.
 In 2016, the number of filings decreased by 9.9% and counted 3,094,586 filings and had 3,115,187 outgoing cases

 Domestic relations caseload of Ohio at year end of 2016 has decreased by 12.3% compared to the last 5 years, in 2012 the number of incoming cases have been 233,957 but are higher than in 2015.

 The number of criminal cases in Ohio courts counts to 766,771, with 167,621 felony cases and 599,150 misdemeanors accordingly.

 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Ohio’s Court of Claims was explicitly created to handle all civil matters filed against the state of Ohio or a related agency.
+OH Court of Claims was explicitly created to handle all civil matters filed against the state or a related agency.
 According to the Victims of Crime Act, this court also hears appeals from the Attorney General’s office.
 The types of cases heard in the Court of Claims are contract disputes, personal injury, property damage, immunity of state officers and employees and other discriminatory and wrongful imprisonment type cases.
 The Supreme Court assigns cases to the Court of Claims, and generally, a single judge will hear the case.
 In some instances, a panel of three judges will sit to hear a Court of Claims case.